 Meet the locals at Shark Bay, Western Australia

 At the most westerly point of Australia lies the UNESCO World Heritage Area of Shark Bay.
-It’s an 8-hour drive north of Perth, making it a popular holiday spot for travellers driving along the coast of WA.
+It’s an 8-hour drive north of Perth, making it a popular holiday spot for travelers driving along the coast of WA.
 Shark Bay is known for its abundance of wildlife and stunning landscapes unique to this part of Australia.

 There are many awesome things to do in Shark Bay; however, the main attraction is daily dolphin interactions.
 Each morning a small group of wild dolphins swim up to the shores of the Monkey Mia Reserve to be fed a few fish by the wildlife rangers.
 If you’re lucky, you might even be one of the few people picked from the crowd to hand feed them some fish!